gowtham-star/Data_Transfer_bluetooth/README.md

 ## Adding New Attributes

-We've made it easy to expand the capabilities of our application.
 Here's how to add new attributes:

 1. **Modify `ExposeAPI.py` on the Raspberry Pi**:
    - Update the script by adding new key-value attributes within the JSON structure section.